invokermain/engin/docs/concepts/engin.md

 3. Run all lifecycle startup tasks that were registered by assembled dependencies sequentially.
 4. Start any supervised background tasks.
 5. Wait for a shutdown signal, SIGINT or SIGTERM, or for a supervised task to cause a shutdown.
+6. Stop any supervised background tasks that are still running.
-6. Run all corresponding lifecycle shutdown tasks in the reverse order to the startup order.
+7. Run all corresponding lifecycle shutdown tasks in the reverse order to the startup order.

 ## Creating an Engin